Introductory Level Courses

 Essential Skills Series

-Virtual, French Course
+Virtual, English Course

-Virtual, French
+Virtual, English

-Please download the August to October 2025 series registration form here
+Please download the April to June 2026 series registration form here

 This virtually facilitated Essential Skills Series will consist of five synchronous sessions held over zoom, and 10 self-paced modules completed through the E-Institute platform.
 The 60-minute synchronous sessions will include a presentation, special guests, and opportunities for Q&A. The course will be delivered in French.